 Step 3: Detach the Gasket

-Look for the gasket on the engine block and remove the gasket with a tool.
+Look for the gasket on the engine block and remove it with a tool.
 Be careful when removing the gasket pieces to avoid roughing out the smooth surface while scraping the debris.

 Step 4: Install the New Gasket